Omicksjay12345/AIRLINE-PASSENGER-SATISFACTION-ANALYSIS/README.md

 Airline customer satisfaction is a key measure of operational performance and service delivery in the aviation industry.
 This project analyzes a real-world airline passenger satisfaction dataset, exploring how flight experience, delays, travel class, passenger demographics, and service ratings influence overall satisfaction.

 ### Project Scope ###
 The project covers a comprehensive analysis of airline passenger satisfaction, including customer demographics, flight information, and service rating metrics.
-The analysis go across the entire dataset, providing a detailed view of passenger experiences and operational performance across different customer groups and travel conditions.
+The analysis goes across the entire dataset, providing a detailed view of passenger experiences and operational performance across different customer groups and travel conditions.

-Project Objectives
+### Project Objectives ###
 The major objectives include:
 - Data Understanding: Gain full insight into the structure, quality, and distribution of the dataset.
 - Data Cleaning & Preparation: Ensure the dataset is accurate, consistent, and analysis-ready.